-|Smoke testing is a shallow and wide approach of testing||Sanity testing is a narrow and deep approach of testing|
+|Smoke testing is a shallow and wide approach of testing.||Sanity testing is a narrow and deep approach of testing.|

-|Smoke testing is done to ensure that the build is good enough to be considered for carrying on full-fledged testing||Sanity testing is done to ensure that after a new fix the particular component is working fine|
+|Smoke testing is done to ensure that the build is good enough to be considered for carrying on full-fledged testing.||Sanity testing is done to ensure that after a new fix a particular component or feature of the application is working fine.|

 |We usually have documented smoke tests i.e. there are some tests identified as smoke tests.
-These are tests are usually(preferably) automated||Sanity tests are generally not automated or even documented as test cases|
+These are tests are usually(preferably) automated.||Sanity tests are generally not automated or even documented as test cases.|

-|Smoke checks the overall components of the system||Sanity checks the specific functionality of the system|
+|Smoke checks the overall components of the system.||Sanity checks the specific functionality of the system.|

 |It can be considered as a general health checkup of the application under test.||It can be considered as a specific health checkup of the application under test.|